Why your Apple Watch ECG says "poor recording": and how to fix it

 The most common cause: damp contacts

-In practice, the single most common reason for a poor recording is moisture at the contact points.
-The Apple Watch ECG depends on three dry contacts — the back of the watch against your wrist, the skin under the band, and the fingertip resting on the Digital Crown.
-If any of these is even slightly damp — from sweat, hand cream, water, or just washing your hands beforehand — the reading will usually come back poor.
+In practice, the single most common reason for a poor recording is moisture at the contact points, and above all damp wrist skin under the back of the watch.
+The Apple Watch ECG depends on three dry contacts, the back of the watch against your wrist, the skin under the band, and the fingertip resting on the Digital Crown.
+If any of these is even slightly damp, from sweat, hand cream, water, or just washing your hands beforehand, the reading will usually come back poor.

 This catches a lot of people out because it's the opposite of a clinical ECG machine, which uses gel electrodes where a little moisture actually improves contact.
 The Apple Watch uses dry electrodes, so the fix is reversed: make sure your wrist, your fingertip, and the back of the watch are all completely dry before you start.
 Wipe them down and try again.